Playback speed

 At some point, we stopped on a dark hilltop to smell thousands of rotting plants.
 It’s not a bad smell, just wet and earthy.
 Some guys found it almost sweet.

-These aren’t the best days for long journeys through Natural Israel (even if there wasn’t a war going on).
+These aren’t the best days for long journeys through Israel’s natural world (even if there wasn’t a war going on).
 Now is the time to gather around the fireplace, look deep inside its flames, and nurture the fire of our souls.

 The Cotyledon’s Story